Elizabeth Barrett Browning: Publications

 The date of publication of these poems is in dispute, but her position on slavery in the poems is clear and may have led to a rift between Elizabeth and her father.
 She wrote to John Ruskin in 1855 "I belong to a family of West Indian slaveholders, and if I believed in curses, I should be afraid".
 Her father and uncle were unaffected by the Baptist War (1831–1832) and continued to own slaves until passage of the Slavery Abolition Act.

 In London, John Kenyon introduced Elizabeth to literary figures including William Wordsworth, Mary Russell Mitford, Samuel Taylor Coleridge, Alfred Tennyson and Thomas Carlyle.
 Elizabeth continued to write, contributing "The Romaunt of Margaret", "The Romaunt of the Page", "The Poet's Vow" and other pieces to various periodicals.
 She corresponded with other writers, including Mary Russell Mitford, who became a close friend and who supported Elizabeth's literary ambitions.

 In 1838 The Seraphim and Other Poems appeared, the first volume of Elizabeth's mature poetry to appear under her own name.

 Sonnets from the Portuguese was published in 1850.
 There is debate about the origin of the title.
 Some say it refers to the series of sonnets of the 16th-century Portuguese poet Luís de Camões.
 However, "my little Portuguese" was a pet name that Browning had adopted for Elizabeth and this may have some connection.

 The verse-novel Aurora Leigh, her most ambitious and perhaps the most popular of her longer poems, appeared in 1856.
 It is the story of a female writer making her way in life, balancing work and love, and based on Elizabeth's own experiences.
-Aurora Leigh was an important influence on Susan B. Anthony's thinking about the traditional roles of women, with regard to marriage versus independent individuality.
-The North American Review praised Elizabeth's poem: "Mrs. Browning's poems are, in all respects, the utterance of a woman — of a woman of great learning, rich experience, and powerful genius, uniting to her woman's nature the strength which is sometimes thought peculiar to a man."
+Aurora Leigh was an important influence on American social reformer and women's rights activist Susan B. Anthony's thinking about the traditional roles of women, with regard to marriage versus independent individuality.
+The North American Review praised Elizabeth's poem: "Mrs. Browning's poems are, in all respects, the utterance of a woman – of a woman of great learning, rich experience, and powerful genius, uniting to her woman's nature the strength which is sometimes thought peculiar to a man."